VINIT1TANDEL/simplotel-voice-bot/README.md

 # 🏨 Simplotel Voice Concierge

 An intelligent voice-enabled hotel assistant built for the Simplotel AI Intern assignment.
-This bot handles customer queries regarding room availability and pricing using real-time database lookups and tracks system performance.
+This bot handles customer queries regarding room availability and pricing using real-time database lookups.

 ## 🌟 Features
 - **Voice-to-Voice Interaction:**   using Groq & Whisper.